Is it possible to withdraw from classes after the withdraw deadline has passed?

 - Review the student code of conduct, including prohibited conduct and sanctions.

 I’m having problems with my instructor.
-Can the Dean of Students office help?
+Can the Center for Student Rights and Responsibilities office help?

-While the Dean of Students office is here to support your needs as a student, our level of authority over these issues does have limitations, which is why we ask that you follow a process:
+While the Center for Student Rights and Responsibilities is here to support your needs as a student, our level of authority over these issues does have limitations, which is why we ask that you follow a process:

 - Speak with the instructor and try to find a solution.
 If that doesn’t work: